 - Regulatory requirements such as audit provisions under the Solicitors Accounts Rules;

-- Documents and information relevant to any claim or potential claim will be supplied to our professional indemnity insurers in the event of our having to inform our insurers of any notifiable circumstances under the terms of our policy.
+- Documents and information relevant to any claim or potential claim being supplied to our professional indemnity insurers in the event of our having to inform our insurers of any notifiable circumstances under the terms of our policy; and.

-By accepting these terms you consent to disclose in the above circumstances on the basis that the third parties will be required to maintain confidentiality in relation to your files.
+17.2.
+By accepting these terms you consent to disclosure of your files of papers in the above circumstances on the basis that the third parties involved will be required to maintain confidentiality in relation to your files.

 - Any differences between your mortgage application and information we receive during the transaction and

 - Any cash back payments or discount schemes that a seller is giving you.

 17.6.
 You agree to waive confidentiality in respect of your name, address and details of unpaid invoices in so far as such a waiver of confidentiality is necessary to enable the firm to charge its book debts or enter into any factoring agreements or instruct other solicitors to collect any debt.